The following Tax practice note provides comprehensive and up to date legal information covering:

 Where the conditions for ATED to be applicable are satisfied, the chargeable person must submit an ATED return to HMRC, usually within 30 days of the date on which the chargeable person first comes within the scope of the charge to ATED (the filing date).
 If a person holds the interest at the start of the chargeable period, ie on 1 April, the filing date will be 30 April of the same year.
-Where a person acquires a property interest
+Where a person

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.